Creating Powerful Habits

 - Ask yourself on what are the things that are associated with my addiction or the habit and list them down.
 For a smoker, the association of smoking could be temporary elimination of stress and maybe showing off or could be the feel-good factor because of the pleasurable sensations.
 Note down the association related to pleasure.

 - Ask yourself again on the associations to the quitting of the habit.
-For a smoker, quitting could be associated with the pain of not having a smoke or the pain of not getting the pleasurable feeling.
+For a smoker, quitting could be associated with the pain of not having a smoke or the pain of not getting a pleasurable feeling.
 Note down the associations related to the pain.

 - You are going to change the associations now.
 Identify the pain of continuing your habit.
 For a smoker, identifying videos of cancer patients because of smoking, watching them suffer to play a game or climb a staircase, noticing how they smell, calculating the money spent on smoking, hospital expenses because of ill health, diseases associated with smoking & lungs, etc. Comparatively, the amount of money spent on smoking is huge when you are a chain smoker.
 It could definitely be used a pain.
 Feel the pain literally by considering all these.
 Use your emotional side of the brain for this and not the logical side.
 In my case, I felt the pain of unable to work out which I badly wanted to.